Transformation and conversion framework (ETL) mainly for geospatial data

-Stetl, streaming ETL, pronounced "staedl", is a lightweight ETL-framework for the conversion of rich (as GML)
+Stetl, streaming ETL, pronounced "staedl", is a lightweight ETL-framework for geospatial data conversion.

-Stetl basically glues together existing parsing and transformation tools like GDAL/OGR (ogr2ogr) and XSLT.
+Stetl basically glues together existing parsing and transformation tools like GDAL/OGR, Jinja2 and

-Stetl has been proven to handle 10's of millions of objects without any memory issues.
+Stetl has been proven to handle 10's of millions of GML objects without any memory issues.

 This is achieved through a technique called "streaming and splitting".